kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/02-managing-and-verifying-your-business-account/articles/07-can-i-switch-between-business-accounts/content.md

+# Managing and verifying your business account
-# Can I switch between business accounts?
+## Can I switch between business accounts?
 If you’ve got a business account set up — or you have access to several business accounts — it’s easy to switch between them.
 Please always make sure to check which account you’re using before creating a transfer.

  **Website**